justinfeng10/ecem202a_project/docs/report.md

 ![Figure 5](https://raw.githubusercontent.com/justinfeng10/ecem202a_project/main/docs/media/Figure5.JPG)

 Metrics such as SDR, SIR, and SAR are then calculated on the test set mixtures using the Museval library [8] in order to do quantitative analysis.
 The Museval library has a function to compute blind source separation metrics.

-Two case studies were further investigated.
-The first case study involves complex numbers.
-Similar to paper [3], the phase information is trained on as well as the magnitude.
-Instead of having only the magnitude as input and utilizing the input phase as an estimate of the output phase, both the magnitude and phase are passed into the model to be trained on.
-Approaches such as those discussed in STFNets [9] that adjust the convolution (such as padding) based on the properties of a spectrogram with real and imaginary components were unattainable in this project as the model implemented cannot take in imaginary numbers as input.
-Thus, our implemented approach using magnitude and phase is an attempt to bridge the gap between the approach discussed in [1] and the approach discussed in [9].

-The second case study involves quantization, similar to paper [4].
-8-bit fixed point quantization was utilized at intermediate feature map results (word length of eight, fraction length of four) in order to analyze how a reduction in value resolution affects the output.

 ## Arduino